African e-commerce startup Jumia files for IPO on NYSE

 Jumia has also opened itself up to traders and SMEs by allowing local merchants to harness Jumia to sell online.
 “There are over 81,000 active sellers on our platform.
 There’s a dedicated sellers page where they can sign-up and have access to our payment and delivery network, data, and analytic services,” Jumia Nigeria CEO Juliet Anammah told TechCrunch.

-The most popular goods on Jumia’s shopping mall site include smartphones (priced in the $80 to $100 dollar range), washing machines, fashion items, women’s hair care products, and 32 inch TVs, according to Anammah.
+The most popular goods on Jumia’s shopping mall site include smartphones (priced in the $80 to $100 range), washing machines, fashion items, women’s hair care products and 32-inch TVs, according to Anammah.

 E-commerce ventures, particularly in Nigeria, have captured the attention of VC investors looking to tap into Africa’s growing consumer markets.
-McKinsey and Company projects consumer spending on the continent to reach $2.1 trillion by 2025, with African e-commerce accounting for up to 10 percent of retail sales.
+McKinsey & Company projects consumer spending on the continent to reach $2.1 trillion by 2025, with African e-commerce accounting for up to 10 percent of retail sales.

 Jumia has not yet turned a profit, but a snapshot of the company’s performance from shareholder Rocket Internet’s latest annual report shows an improving revenue profile.
 The company generated €93.8 million in revenues in 2017, up 11 percent from 2016, though its losses widened (with a negative EBITDA of €120 million).
 Rocket Internet is set to release full 2018 results (with updated Jumia figures) April 4, 2019.

 Jumia’s move to list on the NYSE comes during an up and down period for B2C digital commerce in Nigeria.
-The distressed acquisition of Konga.com, backed by roughly $100 million in VC, created losses for investors, such as South African media, internet, and investment company Naspers .
+The distressed acquisition of Konga.com, backed by roughly $100 million in VC, created losses for investors, such as South African media, internet and investment company Naspers .

 In late 2018, Nigerian online sales platform DealDey shut down.
-And TechCrunch reported this week that consumer focused venture Gloo.ng has dropped B2C e-commerce altogether to pivot to e-procurement.
+And TechCrunch reported this week that consumer-focused venture Gloo.ng has dropped B2C e-commerce altogether to pivot to e-procurement.
 The CEO cited better unit economics from B2B sales.

-As demonstrated in other global startup markets, consumer focused online retail can be a game of capital attrition to outpace competitors and reach critical mass before turning a profit.
+As demonstrated in other global startup markets, consumer-focused online retail can be a game of capital attrition to outpace competitors and reach critical mass before turning a profit.
 With its unicorn status and pending windfall from an NYSE listing, Jumia could be better positioned than any venture to win on e-commerce at scale in Africa.